by Lane Mochow

 I'm through being afraid of becoming prey

-Lane Scoggins is a student at Vol State College.
-She won first place in the 2018 Tennessee Magazine Poet's Playground in the 19-22 category.
-She has contributed poetry reviews at Sacred Chickens.
+Lane Mochow is an emerging poet and story teller.
+He won first place in the 2018 Tennessee Magazine Poet's Playground in the 19-22 category.
+He has contributed poetry reviews at Sacred Chickens.
 Lane is working on a chapbook at this time.